dwavesystems/dimod/docs/intro/intro_quadratic.rst

   with all terms of degree two or less.

   For an introduction to DQMs, see
-  :std:doc:`Discrete Quadratic Models <oceandocs:concepts/dqm>`.
+  :std:doc:`Concepts: Discrete Quadratic Models <oceandocs:concepts/dqm>`.
+For the DQM class, its attributes and methods, see :ref:`DQM reference documentation <dqm>`.

-See examples of using QPU solvers and `Leap <https://cloud.dwavesys.com/leap>`_ hybrid solvers on these models in the
-`dwave-examples GitHub repository <https://github.com/dwave-examples>`_.
+See examples of using QPU solvers and `Leap <https://cloud.dwavesys.com/leap>`_ hybrid solvers on these models in Ocean documentation's :std:doc:`Getting Started examples <oceandocs:getting_started>` and the `dwave-examples GitHub repository <https://github.com/dwave-examples>`_.

 Model Construction